h5b/arduino_uno_328p/README.md

 This sets up a virtual development machine host __avr-dev__ based on Ubuntu 12.04. with the AVR-GCC toolchain already being installed.
 The setup takes a couple of minutes.
-After the installation has finished you can can login to the machine by running: `vagrant ssh`
+After the installation has finished you can login to the machine by running: `vagrant ssh`

 ## Code Examples